 MacNaughton Hermsen Britton Clarkson (MHBC) are the planning consultants for TransCanada PipeLines Limited (TCPL).
-This letter is in response to notification of the consent application outlined above.
-We understand the purpose of the consent is to create a new lot for residential purposes on the lands located at 33 Silktop Trail in the City of Brampton (the "Subject Lands").
-TCPL has one (1) high pressure natural gas pipeline contained within an easement ("right-of-way") abutting the southern property line of the severed parcel.
+This letter is in response to a notification and request for comments for the minor variance application outlined above.
+We understand that the purpose of the proposed variances is to permit a reduced setback from TCPL's right-of-way to facilitate a below-grade entrance and a shed structure on the lands identified as 162 Luella Crescent (the "Subject Lands").
+TCPL has two (2) high-pressure natural gas pipeline(s) contained within a right-of-way (easement) abutting the rear lot line of the Subject Lands.

 TCPL's pipelines and related facilities are subject to the jurisdiction of the Canada Energy Regulator (CER) - formerly the National Energy Board (NEB).
 As such, certain activities must comply with the Canadian Energy Regulator Act ("Act") and associated Regulations.
-The Act and the Regulations noted can be accessed from the CER's website at www.cer-rec.qc.ca.
+The Act and the Regulations noted can be accessed from the CER's website at www.cer-rec.gc.ca.